romainlebreton/R1.02-DeveloppementInterfacesWeb/tutorials/tutorial2-en.md

 /* a paragraph which is the first child of his parent */ p:first-child {color:red;}
-/* a paragrah that is the third child */ p:nth-child(3) {color: green;}
+/* a paragraph that is the third child */ p:nth-child(3) {color: green;}
 /* first li will be red, then second green, third red, fourth green */ li:nth-child(odd) {color: green;}